bs-va/encre-css/crates/encre-css/src/plugins/sizing/max_height/README.md

 ### Tailwind compatibility

-Maximum height values don't follow Tailwind's philosophy of restraining possible values and all spacing values are supported (`screen` also).
+Maximum height values don't follow Tailwind's philosophy of limiting possible values and all spacing values are supported (`screen` also).
 They are however perfectly compatible with Tailwind's values.